MythFinance/docs.myth.finance/dualSTAKE/src/noderunners.md

 That is all: your node should now be participating on behalf of the dualSTAKE escrow account.

+_Note: The consensus online status on the dualSTAKE pages will take up to 15 minutes to update.
+Do not be concerned if it does not update to ONLINE immediately._

 ### 3. Monitor your node

 **We strongly recommend setting up an Allo Alerts account**.
 This free service provided by Nodely will notify you of important node events, like degraded voting performance, upcoming key expiration, etc.